-POL 121 - International Relations
+POL 121 - International Relations 3.0 Credit(s) Lecture 3

 International Relations is the study of international politics and the interaction between state and non-state actors, with emphasis on those elements underlying the international political system.
 Topics include the international environment, the structure of interstate relations, the formulation and implementation of policy, and the importance of security, welfare, legality, and morality considerations in international relations.